-A total of 15304 patients with ACL injury were registered in the national ligament registry between the first of December 2012 and the 31st of December 2019.
-Of these.
-11861 patients (78%) underwent ACLR surgery.
-The remaining 3443 patients (22%) are either waiting for surgery or have no operative data entered on the registry (Table.1).
-A total of 2706 patients were added to the registry between 1st of January 2019 and 31st of December 2019.
-Of these, 1856 patients (69%) underwent ACLR procedure and are the main focus of this report.
-The remaining 850 patients (31%) are still waiting for surgery or have no operative data entered on the registry.
-We have noticed that the number of ACLR procedures recorded in 2019 was less than the last year.
-This could be attributed to the strict rules on consenting patients as all the patients added to the registry need to have a valid consent form in order to legally store their information on the NLR.
+A total of 18668 patients with ACL injury were registered in the national ligament registry between the first of December 2012 and the 31st of December 2021.
+Of these, 14352 patients (77%) had a procedure form for ACLR surgery.
+The remaining 4316 patients (23%) are either waiting for surgery or have no operative data entered on the registry (Table.1).
+A total of 3267 patients were added to the registry between 1st of January 2020 and 31st of December 2021.
+Of these, 2250 patients (69%) underwent ACLR procedure and are the main focus of this report.
+The remaining 1017 patients (31%) are still waiting for surgery or have no operative data entered on the registry.
+We have noticed a decrease in the number of ACLR procedures recorded in 2020 and 2021 compared to previous years.
+This is likely due to the restrictions on elective surgery during the COVID-19 pandemic.
+Also, there has been strict rules on consenting patients as all the patients added to the registry need to have a valid consent form in order to legally store their information on the NLR.
 We are also aware that information governance departments at some trusts have restricted surgeons from adding their patients on the registry.